datavaluepeople/airflow-k8-infra/azure/README.md

 Use the files in `k8s_resources_example` as a template.
 - copy the folder: `cp -r azure/k8s_resources_example azure/k8s_resources` (azure/k8s_resources/ is ignored)

-- file our the config files by hand
+You will need to update these files with the correct storage account name and account key names:
+- azure/k8s_resources/secret-azure-storage.yaml

+You will need to update these files with the correct passwords:
+- azure/k8s_resources/secret-postgres-password.yaml
+- azure/k8s_resources/secret-redis-password.yaml
+- azure/k8s_resources/secret-fernet-key.yaml

+If the variables in `variables.sh` have been changed you will need to update these files with the correct storage names:
+- azure/k8s_resources/persitance-volume-dags.yaml
+- azure/k8s_resources/persitance-volume-logs.yaml

+### Apply
-- apply the config to the cluster: `kubectl apply -f azure/k8s_resources`. !!
-Needs to be run twice as namespace not found on first pass !!
+To apply the config to the cluster: `kubectl apply -f azure/k8s_resources`. !!!
+Needs to be run twice as namespace not found on first pass !!!

+If changes are made they can be reapplied with the same command.

 ## Run the helm chart
 Be aware that the output of the helm install and update is not correct.
 See above for the correct commands.